juanmiguelrl/breast-cancer-subtyping/README.md

 &emsp;--c : classifies the images and slits them in train and test sets
 &emsp;--t : this option is to execute the training and evaluation of the neural network
 (These next options are optional for the training option):
-&emsp;--n or --nni : to use nni or not during the training
+&emsp;--n or --nni : to use nni (it needs to have nni installed)